yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/_index.md

 - The Yugabyte Cloud VPC to peer.
 - Details of the VPC you want to peer with, including:
-  - GCP - the project ID and the network name
+  - GCP - the project ID and the network name.
-  - AWS - the AWS account ID, and the VPC ID, region, and CIDR block
+  - AWS - the AWS account ID, and the VPC ID, region, and CIDR block.

 Refer to [Manage peering connections](cloud-add-peering/).